haraka/haraka-plugin-access/README.md

 ### Organizational Domain

 The OD is a term that describes the highest level portion of domain name that is under the control of a private organization.
-I'll explain, but first, lets clarify a few terms:
+Let's clarify a few terms:

 #### TLD